 The last irreversible step is the conversion of glucose-6-phosphate to glucose.
 Like the previous irreversible step of gluconeogenesis, this step is also a hydrolysis reaction.
 Specifically, the phosphate group of glucose-6-phosphate is removed by hydrolysis, resulting in glucose and inorganic phosphate.
 This reaction is catalyzed by glucose-6-phosphatase.

-In a different post, found here, we discuss the regulation of gluconeogenesis and its reverse pathway, glycolysis.
+In a different post, we discuss the regulation of gluconeogenesis and glycolysis.
 Involved in the regulation of these two pathways are molecules like glucose, citrate, ATP, and AMP, which signal cellular energy levels, as well as hormones like insulin and glucagon, which signal whether the body is a fed state or not.